 If you're thinking about taking your teaching career to the next level, a master's in education is often the next logical step.
 Since there are several advanced degrees to choose from in your field, it's important to find the right program for you.

 If you want to advance your ability to teach reading and writing, consider looking into a Master of Education in Curriculum and Instruction with an emphasis in literacy studies.
 This graduate degree is also great if you're interested in working as a reading specialist, instructional coordinator or literacy coach.
-Ultimately, online master's programs in reading and literacy are for teachers who are interested in literacy education or administration as well as literacy research or curriculum design.
+Ultimately, online master's programs in reading and literacy are for teachers who are interested in literacy education, literacy research or curriculum design.

 There's certainly a lot to consider as you search for a graduate program.
 Follow the links below if you're curious about a specific element of online master's in education programs.